DataScienceSpecialization/courses/02_RProgramming/announcements.md

 A couple of other notes:

+* This course is the second course in the <a href="https://www.coursera.org/specialization/jhudatascience/1">Data Science Specialization</a>.
+The next course is <a href="https://www.coursera.org/course/getdata">Getting and Cleaning Data</a> which focuses on how to obtain and clean data from the web and through APIs.

 * The course will begin again immediately starting in a couple of days.
 If you are still interested in keeping in touch with your fellow learners, please enroll in the new course and keep the conversation going.
 You may also be an invaluable resource for new course takers!

 * Keep your eye on Hopkins offerings from Coursera.
 All announcements about future offerings will be posted at: <a href ="https://twitter.com/jhubiostat">https://twitter.com/jhubiostat</a> and <a href="http://simplystatistics.org/">http://simplystatistics.org/</a>, <a href="http://twitter.com/simplystats">http://twitter.com/simplystats</a>.

 * If you liked this course, please consider taking some of the other  course offerings through the Data Science Specialization.
 If you  have completed all the course work in this track you now have the  tools you will need to take on the challenges in the rest of our  courses or in other Statistics, Data Science, or Machine Learning  courses you may encounter.

 Thanks again for all of your efforts during the course of the class and best of luck in your career!

 Roger Peng and the Data Science Team